Uberspace/manual/source/web-documentroot.rst

 Publish
 =======

-In order for a website to be accessible to visitors, it must be published to the correct directory. :ref:`Upload your files via SFTP <sftp>` and place them in ``/var/www/virtual/<username>/html``.
-Access the files via :ref:`your domain <web-domains>`.
+In order for a website to be accessible to visitors, it must be published to the correct directory. :doc:`Upload your files via SFTP <basics-sftp>` and place them in ``/var/www/virtual/<username>/html``.
+Access the files via :doc:`your domain <web-domains>`.

 .. _additionaldocroot: